kennywong524/kennywong524.github.io/_pages/about.md

 💵💳 In partnership with [*FinTech Academy*](https://fin.edu.sg/) and [*KPMG*](https://kpmg.com/xx/en/home.html), I founded and organized the biggest, first-ever fintech case competition for high schoolers in Singapore.
 I also co-edited [*“The FinTech Nation”*](https://www.fintechnation.io/), one of the first books about Singapore's financial technology journey.

-👔 I have also worked for companies such as [GUESS?
+👔 Industry wise, I have worked for companies such as [GUESS?
 Inc.](https://www.guess.com/us/en/home/) and [Expedia Group](https://expediagroup.com/) to help drive data-driven decision-making and their strategic initiatives.

 ### Technical Skills: Python, SQL, Java, MATLAB, Power BI